virus-informatics/PLANT/README.md

 ## Trained model
 The PLANT model, trained on data up to the 2024 Southern Hemisphere season (full model), is available on the Hugging Face repository: [TheSatoLab-UTokyo/PLANT](https://huggingface.co/TheSatoLab-UTokyo/PLANT)

-Altough the original model used in the preprint, please use the model in **variants/PLANT_fixed**.
+Altough the original model used in the preprint, please use the fixed model with improved performance in **variants/PLANT_fixed**.

 ## Google Colab notebook